j-convey/MoneyMap-AI/README.md

 1. Self-hosting: By allowing users to host the solution on their infrastructure, this project offers complete control over data, operations, and customization.
 Self-hosting eliminates the dependency on third-party services which might shut down, change their terms, or even introduce pricing that might not be favorable to all.
 2. Privacy-friendly: In an era where every click, every view, and even every scroll is tracked, privacy has become a scarce commodity.
 This project is designed with privacy at its core.
 No unnecessary data collection, no sneaky trackers, and no third-party analytics.
 Your data stays yours, and that's how it should be.

-## Prerequisites
--  Python 3.9 or later
-- Required dependencies (see Installation)
-- NVIDIA GPU with CUDA support (optional, for faster training; CPU is supported)

 ## CLI Usage
 ## General Syntax
 Run the main.py script with one of two commands: train or predict.
 Each command requires a path argument specifying the data file (for training) or model file (for prediction).

 ```python main.py <command> <path>```
 - <command>: Either train or predict.